furn/TF2hud/README.md

 * Garm3n crosshairs

 The current release features a fixed winpanel.res for servers with supplemental stats (avatars + killstreaks), and a slightly different font for the menu.

+If you prefer the old version, use the TF2Hud-Alternate branch.